Food Scrap Collection & Drop-Off

-Here in Addison County, residents and businesses have a number of options for diverting food scraps—things like veggie peels, coffee grounds, egg shells, and bones—from the landfill.
+Here in Addison County, residents and businesses have a number of options for diverting food scraps from the landfill.
 While composting at home can be fun and rewarding, it's not an option for everyone.
 Fortunately, the District Transfer Station and all town drop-offs in the District accept food scraps for composting!
 Some haulers even collect food scraps at the curb.
-Food scraps collected at town drop-offs and the District Transfer Station are composted at Vermont Natural Ag Products' composting facility in Middlebury.
-Check out our printable guide to food scrap collection (PDF) in Addison County.

-The following food items are accepted at the District Transfer Station and all town drop-offs that accept food scraps:
+The following food items are accepted at the District Transfer Station and town drop-offs:

 - Fruit and vegetable scraps